 There are many different leadership roles in every organisation, but they all require a certain set of skills.
-In short, the most important attributes for a leader to have are dedication to the company, their team and their personal development.
+In short, the most important attributes for a leader to have are dedication to the company, their team members and their personal development.

 However, this is not all that is needed.
-Every leader needs to make sure they put in the effort to develop other practical skills for the workplace.
+Every leader needs to make sure they put in the effort to develop other practical skills required for the workplace.

 Lead your team by example and inject creativity into your role.
 In this way, you can save administrative time and energy, while also improving the results.